 2. Re-earning a bonus:

 If you’ve had any version of the Chase Sapphire card in the past, you can’t get a bonus if it’s been less than 24 months since you received your bonus.
 Keep in mind that it’s the bonus date and not the approval date that starts the timer.
 Also, it doesn’t matter if it was a different Sapphire card.
 To qualify for the sign-up bonus on a Sapphire card, you cannot have earned an opening bonus on any version of the Sapphire card within the past 24 months.
 For example, if you applied for the Chase Sapphire Preferred card in January 2017 and received your bonus on March 15, 2017, then you won’t be able to get a bonus on any Chase Sapphire card, even if it’s the Reserve card, until March 16, 2019.
+(UPDATE: Chase quietly changed the terms in August 2018 for earning a bonus from 24 months to 48 months.
+This makes it even harder to follow this strategy!)

 3. “One Sapphire card” rule: